JasonYang60/COP5621/README.md

 ./a.out < test1.txt
 ```
 # workload description
 Jason finished the parser.y
-Lin finished the scanner.y and two test examples
+Lin finished the scanner.l and two test examples